BuyMyMojo/open-fbt/README.md

     ```

 - `status:commands-executed`
-  - this is a simple [String](https://redis.io/docs/latest/develop/data-types/strings/) entry to track how many commands have run since the feature was implemented, it appears at the bottom of the `/about` command
+  - This is a simple [String](https://redis.io/docs/latest/develop/data-types/strings/) entry to track how many commands have run since the feature was implemented, it appears at the bottom of the `/about` command
 - `user:<DiscordUserID>`
   - This is the largest list of entries in the DB.
   - These are [JSON](https://redis.io/docs/latest/develop/data-types/json/) entries for users who are uploaded via scrapped discords, more info on that in the next section